[jl] lord.technology

 Navigating the Wild West of Web Components

-Web components have garnered a lot of attention as a way to encapsulate and reuse HTML, CSS, and JavaScript.
-Despite their promise for modular development, they aren’t without their challenges.
-Let’s delve into some key considerations that developers need to keep in mind when using web components for building applications.
+Web components have gained a lot of attention as a way to encapsulate and reuse HTML, CSS, and JavaScript.
+They deliver on a lot of that promise—but there are several real-world considerations developers need to keep in mind before reaching for them.

 State management in web components is largely uncharted territory.
 Unlike popular frameworks like React, where state management solutions and patterns are well-established, web components leave you to figure out state management on your own.
 This means a hybrid approach involving attributes, custom events, and direct calls to class functions is often necessary.
 On the upside, this affords a great deal of flexibility and innovation.
 On the downside, it can be a daunting task without the presence of a wrapper framework to provide some structure.